shwongsoohar/rahul-thakoor.github.io/_posts/2017-04-09-How-to-get-started-with-NodeBots?-The-hardware?.md

 The Tessel 2 ($44.45) is a development board with on-board WiFi capabilities that allows you to build scripts in Node.js.
 The Tessel provides you with a connected hardware prototyping system that can be used in multiple different applications.
 The Johnny-Five Inventor's Kit, from Bocoup and SparkFun, includes a Tessel 2, and everything else you need to do 14 experiments!

+Any board compatible with the Johnny-five framework is good to get started with nodebots.
+Please refer to the <a href="http://johnny-five.io/platform-support/" target="_blank">platform support</a> for Johnny-five.

 ## Parts
 Once you have decided on the board, you need to get some input and output components to interface with the physical world.
 Again, there are so many components.